SarahCyrDesign/SarahCyrDesign.github.io/_posts/2017-10-12-rails_portfolio_project_-_freelancelot.markdown

 ---
 layout: post
 title:      "Rails Portfolio Project - Freelancelot"
-date:       2017-10-12 15:57:48 +0000
+date:       2017-10-12 11:57:49 -0400
 permalink:  rails_portfolio_project_-_freelancelot
 ---

 When approaching this project differently from the Sinatra app, I wanted to create something that was relevant to my background in graphic design and my life in general as a freelancer.
 I asked myself "Would I use this?
 Is this helpful to other users?"
 At this point in the project I can finally answer these questions with a resounding "Yes!"

 As with the Sinatra project, this process has been a fantasic learning experience.
 It also brought out things about myself that I needed to improve upon, which meant going back to Ruby basics and brush up on my foundations as the principles continue to be applied here.
 An ongoing problem I seem to have is object scope.
 I tend to lose track where class variables end up throughout the models, controllers, and views.
-By going through this porcess, I am confident now that I can learn to hone this in as time goes on.
+By going through this process, I am confident now that I can learn to hone this in as time goes on.

 So what kind of features can you expect from Freelancelot?